Echocardiograms

 Abnormal communications between the chambers and growths on the valve are less likely diagnoses.

-Echocardiography allows us to visualize the heart valves and diagnose any abnormalities such as regurgitation,
+Echocardiography allows us to visualize the heart valves and diagnose any abnormalities such as regurgitation or stenosis.

 Fax: (833) 972-4822